damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 <!-- more -->

-## What’s microservice?
+## What are microservices?

-[Microservice architecture][micro-arch] is a way designing software applications as smaller, independent, cloud-based services rather than one monolithic data center.
+[Microservices architecture][micro-arch] is a way designing software applications as smaller, independent, cloud-based services rather than one monolithic data center.
 [Netflix][netflix-micro] is a good example: their users application, movies application and ratings application are deployed independently.
 Netflix has made a lot of the code behind their [microservice architecture open source][netflix-oss].